Corruption in Nicaragua: Bribery

 Some businesses have suggested that facilitation payments are demanded from the authorities when conducting commercial activities in Nicaragua and the government often shows favoritism towards certain well-connected companies.

+Electoral fraud

+Electoral fraud in Nicaragua has paved the way for even greater corruption within the country.
+Throughout its history, the nation has witnessed presidents who won elections fraudulently—as was the case with Somoza; however, this phenomenon has been particularly pronounced under the government of Daniel Ortega.
+In the 2021 elections, Ortega secured his fourth consecutive presidential term under highly questionable circumstances.
+In the period leading up to the presidential vote, the government actively detained nearly 40 opposition figures and, simultaneously, prevented any credible opposition political party from participating in the electoral process.
+Thus, international groups characterized the electoral actions as unreliable.

+In 2021, the National Assembly—controlled by Ortega's Sandinista Front—appointed new magistrates to the Supreme Electoral Council, pursuing its own agenda and thereby stifling the independence of the electoral authority.Following the elections, the Organization of American States declared the results fraudulent.
+In response, Nicaragua sought to withdraw from the OAS in 2021, and since then, it has refused to allow members of international organizations to assess the country's current situation.

 Cronyism

 The New York Times reports that when rising to power, Ortega often used union groups to protest and for other political motives.
 After taking power, he granted union leaders good positions within the Nicaraguan government.

 According to Foreign policy prior to his re-election in the 2016 election, Ortega's wife Rosario Murillo had gained power over much of the Nicaraguan government, controlling all of the social programs of the country.
 When Murillo became involved in politics, Nicaraguans began to compare President Ortega's family and political practices to that of the Somoza family dictatorship.

 By the time of the 2018–2020 Nicaraguan protests, The New York Times stated that Ortega and his wife hold power over the branches of government and media in Nicaragua.
 With this power, Ortega influenced judges and legislators to get rid of constitutional term limits, allowing Ortega to maintain power.
 Both opponents and supporters agreed that Ortega's wife, who was named vice president, held power over him.
 The New York Times asserted, "Few decisions seem to be made without her approval, making it clear that she is calling the shots".
 Ortega's children have also been rewarded with powerful positions within the government.